Beetroot

 What is the recommended dosage of Beetroot?

-The clinically studied dose for Beetroot is 300–500 mg nitrate/day (equivalent to 70–140 mL concentrated beet juice or 500 mg extract).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 300–500 mg nitrate/day (equivalent to 70–140 mL concentrated beet juice or 500 mg extract) Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Beeturia — pink/red urine and stools (harmless pigment effect in ~10–14% of people) Mild GI discomfort at high doses due to fermentable carbohydrates Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Beetroot is well tolerated at studied doses.
+Reported effects can include: Beeturia — pink/red urine and stools (harmless pigment effect in ~10–14% of people) Mild GI discomfort at high doses due to fermentable carbohydrates It may also interact with some medications.
+Beetroot is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antihypertensive medications — additive BP-lowering effect; monitor blood pressure Erectile dysfunction drugs (sildenafil, tadalafil) — both increase cGMP; additive vasodilation risk Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antihypertensive medications — additive BP-lowering effect; monitor blood pressure Erectile dysfunction drugs (sildenafil, tadalafil) — both increase cGMP; additive vasodilation risk If you take prescription medication, check with a pharmacist or doctor before using it.